 Our teachers communicate with parents about each toddler’s current state of development and daily progress as he or she rapidly grows.
 This is accomplished through the use of an online portfolio supported by Seesaw.
 This portfolio follows your child through each year of schooling at Voyagers’ Community School.

 Reggio Emilia’s “Inserimento,” which translated means “settling in,” is the approach our teachers take as they introduce both parents and babies to our environment.

 The teachers want to learn as much as they can from parents about each infant’s personality, routines, and needs.
 This means allowing time for parents and infants to separate and to become acquainted with the new surroundings.

 Our goal is for both parents and infants to feel comfortable during this first separation.

 The routine of the day is predictable, but flexible so that toddlers know what to expect.
 However, there is a “child rhythm” embedded in the routine so each child’s needs and interests are always at the forefront.

 Children are given plenty of time to explore and play throughout the day.
 A gentle routine of free play, circle time, songs, rhymes, and games are accentuated.
 Children explore both indoors and out.
 They are not rushed from one activity to another.

-The more time allowed, the more deeply they become engaged in play and discovery experiences which equal LEARNING.
+Children become more deeply engaged in play and discovery experiences when they have the time to do so.
 Routines, such as sleeping and eating, are given careful attention and considered another part of the curriculum.
-Allowing time, providing rich materials, building relationships, and being present for each child, creates a secure, safe nest in which toddlers can grow and flourish.
+Providing rich materials, building relationships, and being present for each child, creates a secure, safe nest in which toddlers can grow and flourish.